FurkhanShaikh/SharedBox/README.md

 NB: This project was developed and tested on windows OS only.

+# Branch Update
+When a file is deleted from clien't directory, it is detected by that clien'ts program.
+The client send invalidation notice to server and from server to other clients.
+The program then uses 2 Phase Commit for determination of whether the file should be deleted from all the clients or not.
+As of now the responses for the 2PC requests is generated randomly.

+The program uses WatchDog[https://github.com/gorakhargosh/watchdog] package for detection of deleted file.

 ## Getting Started

 The GUI is created using tkinter library and other libraries include os, thread and time.